 Expert legal advice on

-Helping you with
+Helping employees with

 Get advice and representation with an experienced trade union official

 Unfair dismissal is when your employer terminates your employment without fair reason for doing so, or via an unfair process.
 It can be difficult to know if you have been dismissed unfairly and that's where our experts can advise you.

 How do you know if your dismissal is unfair?